 a) Develop an enticing employee brand

 Dell is a great example of a company that highlights its company culture.
-With photos, employee quotes and questions posted frequently on their Facebook page, it’s easy to see that Dell values their employees and isn’t afraid to show that!
-Good user engagement can attract potential employees into the conversation, this in turn will make them consider working for you, therefore encouraging talented candidates to apply.
+With photos, employee quotes and questions posted frequently on their Facebook page, it’s easy to see that Dell values its employees and isn’t afraid to show that!
+Good user engagement can attract potential employees into the conversation, this, in turn, will make them consider working for you, therefore encouraging talented candidates to apply.

 Your employee brand shows the level of innovation and creativity that your company is capable of increasing.
 Kristen Smalley, content manager for Randstad Canada says:

 "Nail your employer branding, and you'll have top talent vying to get a foot in the door and work with you."

 Make your future employees think… “Wow, I wish I worked for a company that has that much fun!”
 Do this by showing your great employee culture through photos and videos on your social media sites, such as Facebook, as well as your website.
 You need to show potential employees that you value your employees and that they aren’t just valued between 9 am and 5 pm!